Wang Zhen (general): Second Kuomintang-Communist War

-Following the conclusion of the Second Sino-Japanese War, Wang Zhen held the positions of deputy commander and chief of staff of the Central Plains Military Region, aiding Li Xiannian in directing a segment of the Central Plains Military Region forces to the southern Shaanxi (i.e., the Campaign of the North China Plain Pocket).
+Following the conclusion of the Second Sino-Japanese War, Wang Zhen held the positions of Deputy Commander and Chief of Staff of the Central Plains Military Region, aiding Li Xiannian in directing a segment of the Central Plains Military Region forces to the Southern Shaanxi (i.e., the Campaign of the North China Plain Pocket).
 The forces were encircled by ten combined divisions of Hu Zongnan and Liu Zhi at the border of Henan and Shaanxi, subsequently executing many breakouts.
-In September 1946, the 359 Brigade returned to northern Shaanxi, having traversed almost 20,000 miles, an expedition referred to by Mao Zedong as the “Second Long March.”
+In September 1946, the 359th Brigade returned to Northern Shaanxi, having traversed almost 20,000 miles, an expedition referred to by Mao Zedong as the "Second Long March."
 Subsequently, Wang Zhen traveled to Lüliang for rest and recuperation, assuming the roles of commander and political commissar of the second column of the Jinsui Military Region.
 By the end of 1946, he collaborated with Chen Geng to initiate the Battle of Lüliang and the Battle of Fenxiao.
-In March 1947, he directed his forces to cross the Yellow River westward, participating in the defense of Yan'an, and became the commander and political commissar of the second column of the Northwest Field Corps.
+In March 1947, he directed his forces to cross the Yellow River westward, participating in the defense of Yan'an, and became the Commander and Political Commissar of the 2nd Column of the Northwest Field Army.
 He achieved consecutive victories in the Battles of North Shaanxi alongside other units, which significantly altered the dynamics of the Northwest Battlefield.
 During the winter offensive in the Yongfengzhen, Wang Zhen directly led the second column to obliterate over 10,000 troops of the Nationalist Army and seized Li Riji, the commander of the 76th Army of the Nationalist Army.

-In 1949, he assumed the roles of commander and political commissar of the Second Army of the People's Liberation Army, and during the Second Plenary Session of the Seventh Central Committee of the CPC in March, Wang Zhen offered to advance into Xinjiang.
-In June, he was elevated to the position of commander and political commissar of the First Corps, leading his forces in the Battle of Central Shaanxi and successfully capturing Xi'an.
-He subsequently engaged in the organization and direction of the Battle of Fumei, directing the First Corps to vanquish four armies of Hu Zongnan's forces.
-Subsequently, the First Field Army progressed westward, with Wang Zhen directing the 1st Corps to bifurcate along the western route, traversing Tongwei, Tianshui, Baoji, and Lintao, ultimately capturing Linxia.
+In 1949, he assumed the roles of Commander and Political Commissar of the 2nd Army of the People's Liberation Army, and during the Second Plenary Session of the Seventh Central Committee of the CPC in March, Wang Zhen offered to advance into Xinjiang.
+In June, he was elevated to the position of commander and political commissar of the 1st Army Corps, leading his forces in the Battle of Central Shaanxi and successfully capturing Xi'an.
+He subsequently engaged in the organization and direction of the Battle of Fumei, directing the 1st Army Corps to vanquish four armies of Hu Zongnan's forces.
+Subsequently, the First Field Army progressed westward, with Wang Zhen directing the 1st Army Corps to bifurcate along the western route, traversing Tongwei, Tianshui, Baoji, and Lintao, ultimately capturing Linxia.
 The forces then proceeded through Qinghai, defeating the Ma clique, seizing Xining and Zhangye, and advancing towards Xinjiang.